 In many cases, the testator tells the executor during his or her lifetime where it is that they can find the will.
 However, there are times where the location of the will is unknown, meaning that the executor may have to do a bit of investigating to find its whereabouts.

-The first place to look for a will is the house, apartment or safe deposit box of the person who died.
-The second place you can look is the estate attorney of the person who died.
+The first place to find a will is the house, apartment or safe deposit box of the person who died.
+The second place you can find a will is the estate attorney of the person who died.
 When an attorney drafts a will for a client, they sometimes keep the original, along with other documents, such as witness affidavits, in a safe place where the attorney and the attorney’s staff will always have access.

 If the will wasn’t drafted very long before, finding the attorney, and therefore the will, probably will not be very hard to do, meaning that a phone call or two would be all that is needed to find the will.
 However, if the will was drafted years or decades before, there could be some issues.
 If the estate attorney who drafted the will retired or passed away, the wills that attorney-drafted were most likely passed along to another attorney.
 While the decedent would have most likely been notified of who it is that now has the will, that person may not have passed that along to the executor.